Salman Rushdie

-After his fourth novel, The Satanic Verses (1988), Rushdie became the subject of several assassination attempts and death threats, including a fatwa calling for his death issued by Ruhollah Khomeini, the supreme leader of Iran.
+After his fourth novel, The Satanic Verses (1988), Rushdie became the subject of several assassination attempts and death threats because of what was seen by some to be an irreverent depiction of Muhammad.
+This included a fatwa calling for his death issued by Ruhollah Khomeini, the supreme leader of Iran.
+The book was banned in 20 countries.
 Numerous killings and bombings have been carried out by extremists who cite the book as motivation, sparking a debate about censorship and religiously motivated violence.
-On 12 August 2022, a man stabbed Rushdie after rushing onto the stage where the novelist was scheduled to deliver a lecture at an event in Chautauqua, New York.
+In 2022, Rushdie survived a stabbing at the Chautauqua Institution in Chautauqua, New York, that led to loss of his right eye and damage to his liver and hands.

+Rushdie was educated at King's College at the University of Cambridge, where he graduated with a degree in history in 1968.
 In 1983, Rushdie was elected a fellow of the Royal Society of Literature.
 He was appointed a Commandeur de l'Ordre des Arts et des Lettres of France in 1999.
 Rushdie was knighted in 2007 for his services to literature.
 In 2008, The Times ranked him 13th on its list of the 50 greatest British writers since 1945.
 Since 2000, Rushdie has lived in the United States.
 He was named Distinguished Writer in Residence at the Arthur L. Carter Journalism Institute of New York University in 2015.
 Earlier, he taught at Emory University.
 He was elected to the American Academy of Arts and Letters.
 In 2012, he published Joseph Anton: A Memoir, an account of his life in the wake of the events following The Satanic Verses.
+Rushdie was named one of the 100 most influential people in the world by Time magazine in April 2023.

-Biography
+Rushdie has been married five times.
+From 2004 to 2007, he was married to Padma Lakshmi, a television personality and activist.